18 Feb First Insight: 25 Years of Innovation and Client Success

 Insurance demands and requirements continue to frazzle even the smartest optometry and ophthalmology offices.
-Our end-to-end revenue cycle management service, Fast Pay Health, is an eye care billing solution that works as an extension of a practice.
+Our end-to-end optometric billing and revenue cycle management service, Fast Pay Health, is an eye care billing solution that works as an extension of your practice.

 Our billing teams work behind the scenes to eliminate the administrative hassle of provider credentialing, eligibility verification, submitting and posting claims, and chasing down payments.
 They know the ins and outs of working with insurance payers so eye care professionals can focus on patients and not paperwork.

-What is a First Insight client success story that stands out, and why was it so impactful?
+What First Insight client success story stands out, and why was it so impactful?

 Our clients have shared so many amazing success stories and it’s difficult to pick one.
 A recent success story from Dr. Greg Caldwell stands out.
 He is one of four optometrists at a large eye care practice in Pennsylvania.
 As their practice continued to grow, the inefficiencies grew as well.